Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Experiments

 \textbf{Q1.} \emph{Does inference delay impact performance on dynamic manipulation tasks?}

 We evaluate both DP and DA-DP on datasets where a constant inference delay is applied.
 Across tasks, we observe that inference delay significantly degrades the performance of DP, whereas DA-DP maintains robustness.
 In the pick up rolling ball task, DA-DP achieves success rates of 0.96 and 0.72 at $\delta = 0.05$s and $\delta = 0.10$s, compared to DP’s success rates of 0.20 and 0.01.
 Notably, as inference delays increase further, DP’s performance rapidly collapses to zero, while DA-DP degrades more gradually (see Fig.~\ref{fig:placesphere:delayed}).
-In the ping-pong task, DP and DA-DP perform comparably under the smallest delay setting of $\delta = 0.025$s (see Fig.~\ref{fig:pingpong:delayed}).
+The marginal outperformance at $\delta=0.05$s is within expected stochastic variation from diffusion policy sampling.
+In the ping-pong task, DP and DA-DP perform comparably under the smallest delay of $\delta = 0.025$s (see Fig.~\ref{fig:pingpong:delayed}).
 However, in all other larger delay settings, DA-DP consistently outperforms DP and even sustains performance close to the zero-delay DP baseline.

 \textbf{Q2.} \emph{Can DA-DP handle varying inference delays?}